BlackCaps superstar Kane Williamson can't wait for The Hundred to arrive so that he can be part of history with his Birmingham Phoenix team-mates.

 What’s more, Members will save 50 per cent on tickets and be able to secure a seat at Edgbaston from between £5 and £13.50.
 All tickets for under 16s are priced at just £2.50 during this window, meaning that a family of four can attend a fixture from as little as £15.

-The Hundred is coming.
-Summer 2021.
-Bringing blockbuster entertainment for the whole family and where every ball counts.
-Sign up for priority ticket access and exclusive offers.
+Blockbuster entertainment for the whole family and where every ball counts.